ericeoa/GDPR/Privacy Policy.md

 __Transfer and storage of your information:__

 We store emails you send us on Exchange servers that are located on our property in the US.
 In some cases, we also use a third party (G-Suite) email provider to store emails you send us.
-Our third party email provider has data centers globally, but  .
+Our third party email provider (G-Suite) has data centers globally, however,  is located in the United States.
 Their privacy policy is available here: https://www.google.com/intl/en/policies/privacy/?_ga=2.198270764.223908850.1525879233-729360734.1525879233.

 Emails you send us will be stored outside the European Economic Area on our servers in the US.
 For further information please see the section of this privacy policy entitled ==[\[Transfers of your information outside the European Economic Area\]](#Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area)==
 ## Contact Form